 Help!
 My cat attacks my hands and feet

 Is your kitten attacking your hands and feet?
 Out of the blue, or maybe during playtime.
-This can be cute as long as they’re still little, but it’s very important to counteract this behaviour as soon as possible.
-Most of the times, we see this behaviour in kittens that are growing up alone or aren’t socialised well.
+This can be cute as long as they’re still little, but it’s very important to counteract this behavior as soon as possible.
+Most of the times, we see this behavior in kittens that are growing up alone or aren’t socialized well.
 Kittens learn boundaries from their brothers and sisters and are being “punished” by the other kitten when they’re playing too rough.
 Now you have to set those boundaries!
 And we, as humans, just can’t do it as good as other cats.
 Be clear from the beginning: your hands and feet aren’t toys.
 So, for example, also don’t move your feet under the covers to play, because then they do see it as a toy.

-It’s very important to realise that a cat is a predator with accompanying needs.
+It’s very important to realize that a cat is a predator with accompanying needs.
 Time that a cat normally spends on haunting, we have to fill in for them with other activities (especially for cats that never come outside).
 And that’s not attacking and biting you!

 Play

-• Play actively with your cat.
+- Play actively with your cat.
 Just throw down some toys is not interesting or challenging for a cat, especially when they already know the toys.

-• Don’t use your hands as toys!
+- Don’t use your hands as toys!
 Preferably play with toys that look like a prey.
 For example a piece of rope with feathers at the end are very popular.

-• It’s better to play several times a day 5 minutes, than once a day 15 minutes in a row.
+- It’s better to play several times a day 5 minutes, than once a day 15 minutes in a row.

-• Play at times that your cat is active, don’t wake them up.
+- Play at times that your cat is active, don’t wake them up.

-• Move toys away from the cat (a prey would never walk towards the cat).
+- Move toys away from the cat (a prey would never walk towards the cat).

-• Vary in speed (i.e. don’t constantly wave quickly with the feathers in front of the cats face, but also move it slowly over the ground).
+- Vary in speed (i.e. don’t constantly wave quickly with the feathers in front of the cats face, but also move it slowly over the ground).

-• Make sure that in every game, the cat catches the “prey” sometimes.
+- Make sure that in every game, the cat catches the “prey” sometimes.
 At the end of the play session you can reward the cat with a treat.
 Don’t stop playing when your cat is still very high in his energy level, because then they will look for another way to release this energy (for example scratching furniture, or bite you anyway).

 Feeding